 Antique Scrapbook of Collected Cards

 In the 1800s, displaying your cards in a single album was a popular leisurely pursuit.
 A lady or gentleman with the utmost social etiquette would send small cards to invite others to everything from social events to politely ask for conversation.
-Recipients of these cards could accept or deny these requests for converse.
+Recipients of these cards could either politely accept or deny these requests.

 Valentine's Day Cards Today

 Like the Victorian era and the years that came before, the use of lace, intricate die cuts, and floral motifs remains.
 Valentine's Day cards, however, have changed over time.
-With the invent of print and Esther Howland's sequential diligence of making cards available to the public in mass, printed cards were à la mode for many years.
+With the invention of print and Esther Howland's sequential diligence of making cards available to the public in mass, printed cards were à la mode for many years.
 The craze of handmade has cycled back around and cards of all shapes, sizes, colors, and patterns are created, given, sold, and purchased every year come the season of love.
-Some brands even create kits that have everything you need to create a handmade card in one bundle.

 Creating handmade is easier than ever, as the bestselling, most popular crafting supplies can now arrive at your door with just a few clicks of a button.
 Not only that, creating handmade items has been proven to be good for your health too, giving us more than enough of an incentive to create beautiful, meaningful, handmade cards on Valentine's Day.